Prathmesh-22/MLflow_Experiments/README.md

 7. **Logs parameters & metrics** in MLflow.
 8. **Saves & registers the model** (if remote MLflow is set up).

-This is a **basic MLOps workflow** where MLflow is used for experiment tracking. 🚀 Let me know if you have any doubts! 😊
+This is a **basic MLOps workflow** where MLflow is used for experiment tracking.